 Why do we need salt?
 Ice alone will not cause your liquid ice cream mixture to freeze.
 If you tried that, you would end up with a bag of cool water and a bag of soupy ice cream because as the ice cooled the mixture, its own temperature would increase above freezing, melting the ice.

 By adding salt, you are lowering the freezing point of water, which allows it to absorb more energy (heat) from the ice cream liquid, and its final temperature will be much lower than 32º F (or 0º C for you metric folk).
 This causes the ice cream mixture, which does not have any salt in it, to freeze as the salt and ice melt.

 Is salt the only substance that will work?
-No, any solute (dissolved particles) will lower the freezing point of water.
-The reason being that when other molecules are introduced to water, they interfere with water’s ability to solidify at 32º, thus resulting in a lower freezing point.
+No solute (dissolved particles) will lower the freezing point of water.
+The reason is that when other molecules are introduced to water, they interfere with water’s ability to solidify at 32º, thus resulting in a lower freezing point.

 Salt is the most commonly used because its chemical structure allows it to rapidly dissolve in cold water, causing it to be more effective.

 What are you doing during the long days of summer to keep your kid’s bodies and minds working and to help keep you sane?
 Do you have any fun activities planned for the days you’re spending at home?